 The thirty-plus participants, who included a majority of the current and incoming members of the Security Council, discussed the following:

-• Terrorism cannot be defeated by security measures alone
+- Terrorism cannot be defeated by security measures alone; and

 In particular, the participants called for greater dialogue and cooperation with international, regional and subregional organizations in response to the destabilization efforts of terrorist networks and the increase in transnational organized crime.